 Destination Site No Longer Exists

-Let’s say that you run an e-commerce store, or affiliate review site promoting products hosted on other websites …
+Let’s say that you run an e-commerce store, or affiliate review site promoting products from other websites …

 (Do you review other people’s products on your site?)